Year of entry 2024

 There are no scholarships available specifically for this course.

+The course intake comprises embryologists, clinicians, reproductive technicians and reproductive scientists who are typically in full-time employment when starting the programme.
 Enhancing mobility and success in the workplace are ingrained in the course.
-The course intake comprises of embryologists, clinicians, reproductive technicians and reproductive scientists, typically working full time.
-We aim to uphold the academic excellence and integrity that has made the University of Leeds postgraduate programmes in clinical embryology so highly respected in the field.
+We aim to uphold the academic excellence and integrity that has made the University of Leeds' clinical embryology postgraduate programmes so highly respected in the field.

 Alumni profile: Rafiqal Bhuiyan